nuwangarajapaksha/Opd-Channeling/README.md

 # Opd_Channeling
-A Project of a first-year Web Programming 1 module.
+A Project of first year Web Programming 1 module.